-Kansas Paralegal Career Guide
+Kansas Paralegal Career and Salary Guide

-Table of Contents:
+Table of Contents

 - Paralegal Certification

 Since there are no Kansas paralegal certification standards at the state level, paralegals may begin their careers through a variety of paths.
 Most paralegals in the state possess some combination of education and experience, which may include on-the-job training or internships completed as part of a degree program.
 Voluntary certification through a national or state organization following graduation from a Kansas paralegal program can give paralegal candidates a competitive edge in the job market.
 As paralegal jobs in Kansas continue to diversify and expand in professional scope, there are many opportunities for entry-level paralegals.

 1. Earn a degree or certificate in paralegal studies.

 Although there are no mandated educational requirements for paralegals in Kansas, paralegal and legal assistants are strongly encouraged to obtain formal education before seeking employment.
 Earning a certificate, associate’s degree, or bachelor’s degree from one of the paralegal schools in Kansas is the most common path for prospective paralegals in the state.
 Currently, there is one approved paralegal program by the American Bar Association (ABA) in Kansas.1

 Through degree or certificate programs, paralegal candidates are typically offered invaluable on-the-job experience through internships or job shadowing opportunities.
 This type of real-world experience can help paralegals in their job searches, as previous experience can reduce training time for new hires.